device42/device42-docs/docs/getstarted/installation/installing-the-d42-netflow-collector-as-a-service.md

 The [Device42 NetFlow collector](https://www.device42.com/autodiscovery/) is a self-contained, portable utility that collects NetFlow data, analyzes it, and sends it to your Device42 instance to enhance application dependency mapping discovery.
 The data Device42 gets from NetFlow is used to augment data gathered via Device42’s other autodiscovery methods (for example, SNMP, WMI or WinRM for Windows, SSH for Linux), producing a comprehensive map of your infrastructure including accurate details and important inter-relationships without the need to configure expensive span or mirror ports!

 :::note
 Device42 Remote Collectors (RCs) include built-in NetFlow Collector functionality.
-Device42 recommends using the RC NetFlow Collector rather than the stand-alone collector if possible in your environment.
+Device42 recommends using the RC NetFlow Collector rather than the standalone collector if possible in your environment.
 For more information about the RC NetFlow Collector, see [NetFlow Collector](auto-discovery/netflow-collector.md).
 :::

 ## NetFlow Collector Architecture High-Level Overview:

-1. **The NetFlow exporter:** Your network devices are the ‘source’ of NetFlow messages
+1. **The NetFlow exporter:** Your network devices are the 'source' of NetFlow messages
 2. **The NetFlow collector:** The Device42 NetFlow Collector serves as the receiver and pre-processor of NetFlow messages from your network devices
-3. **The NetFlow analyzer:** Device42 itself, aggregates and analyzes NetFlow messages from all your NetFlow exporting devices.
+3. **The NetFlow analyzer:** Device42 itself, aggregates and analyzes NetFlow messages from all your NetFlow exporting devices

 ## System Requirements

-- A Windows or Linux 64-bit Operating System
+- A Windows or Linux 64-bit operating system
-- At least 6GB of RAM is recommended
+- At least 6 GB of RAM is recommended

 ## How To Install the Device42 NetFlow Collector as a Windows or Linux Service